fatihonay/Deep-Learning-Journey/docs/source/foundation_models/DeepSleepNet.md

  ## Training and Handling Class Imbalance

- The lenght of sleep stages are not equal and this situaiton leads imbalanced number of classes.
-This is serious issue since model could tend to learn only the majority of sleep stages.
+The lenght of sleep stages during the sleep are not equal and this situation leads imbalanced number of classes.
+This is serious issue since model could tend to learn only sleep stages with majority.
+We will see some useful tricks to handle overfitting and class imbalance problem.

  <img width="600" height="450" alt="image" src="https://github.com/user-attachments/assets/a34ffb1f-a0c7-4685-a0d4-e703c567f21f" />[^2]

+The training process consists of two phases.
+At the first phase, onyl CNN part is trained.
+The second Bi-LSTM and FC is not in the game for now.
+For training the CNN part, softmax layer is stacked with both CNN lines for the pre-training operation.
+Then, this pre-train model fed by class-balance training set.
+The class-balance training set is obtained from duplicating the minority sleep stages in the original training set such that all sleep stage have the same number of samples. `Oversampling` strategy is used for this class-balance training set.